Student Activities for Introduction to World War II Include:

 For this extended activity, students will research the full life of one of their researched World War II leaders.
 Students will use a timeline for this activity that reflects the leader’s childhood, events that lead to their achievement of power, their wartime actions, and if possible the life after the war.

-Innovations and Technology of World War II
+Innovations and Technology During War

 Students will create a spider map that reflects research on a technology or innovation that was created or used extensively during World War II.
 Students should choose one piece of technology or innovation to research and then use three cells to answer the following three questions.
 When students are completed with their work, the class can collaborate among their peers to share their work.